MicrosoftLearning/advanced-gen-ai/Instructions/04-finetune-model.md

 1. Wait for the script to complete - this typically takes around 5-10 minutes.

 ### Explore the data
-While you wait for the setup script to complete, let's explore the data you'll use to finetune a foundation model.
+While you wait for the setup script to complete, let's explore the data you'll use to fine-tune a foundation model.

 You can use foundation models for different purposes, one of them is to classify text.
 The data in this exercise contains reviews of hotels that customers may have posted on a website.
 You may want to classify the sentiment of the hotel reviews.
 Though you could classify them as simply `positive` or `negative`, you could also create your own labels like `terrible`, `poor`, `average`, `very good`, `excellent`.